DotsonSa/coffeelog/README.md

 ### Changes to implement
 1. Class variables
   * Have them be unset compared to what's on my own computer
+  * Or have a config file for setting variables
+  * Or set them via ruby ENV variables

 2. Set up having multiple logs
   * Various methods to create new logs and paths